Craig Stevens Research Interface

 Craig Stevens is a doctoral candidate in Anthropology at Northwestern University working at the intersection of archaeology, digital heritage, and museum studies.
 His work advances a model of material culture diplomacy, using 3D databases, immersive exhibitions, and community-centered research methods to reshape how African and African diasporic heritage is documented, interpreted, and shared.

-I’m a Research Associate in Northwestern’s Material History Lab and an Innovator-in-Residence with Northwestern University IT.
-My fieldwork and collaborations span Liberia, Nigeria, and U.S. museum collections, supported by the National Science Foundation, the Wenner-Gren Foundation, and the Buffett Dissertation Fellowship — with publications in SAPIENS, American Antiquity, American Anthropologist, and Routledge.
+He is a Research Associate in Northwestern’s Material History Lab and an Innovator-in-Residence with Northwestern University IT.
+His fieldwork and collaborations span Liberia, Nigeria, and U.S. museum collections, supported by the National Science Foundation, the Wenner-Gren Foundation, and the Buffett Dissertation Fellowship — with publications in SAPIENS, American Antiquity, American Anthropologist, and Routledge.

 Selected Recognition